 As organizers of the Houston Crawfish, Crab & Grill Festival, we’re always looking for opportunities to engage more closely with the local community, create awareness about causes that have a positive impact, and give back to those in need.
-A portion of proceeds from the 2018 festival will benefit two non-profit organizations:
+A portion of proceeds from the 2018 festival will benefit The As One Foundation.

 The As One Foundation was established in 2007 as a non-profit 501(c)(3) organization to facilitate community programs both individually and in conjunction with similar organizations.
 Its mission is to educate and increase awareness of sickle cell trait while encouraging youth to achieve their dreams in the face of life’s challenges.

 Crawfish is a tasty treat that brings to mind Cajun waters and New Orleans flavors.
 Like little lobsters, they provide succulent meat that is most often boiled at large outdoor parties, and thanks to their ability to thrive in the thick mud of Louisiana’s freshwater bayous, crawfish are affectionately called mudbugs.
 As a long-standing part of Cajun tradition, the legend of the crawfish tells of Canadian lobsters following Cajuns on their trek to Louisiana and shrinking to their current size as a result of the long walk, creating an even more endearing connection to the Louisiana culture.
 As a shellfish, crawfish is in season from late February to June and is the highlight of traditional crawfish boils that fill communities throughout late spring and early summer.